 A dwelling is counted as "started" on the date work begins on the laying of the foundation.
 It is counted as "completed" when it becomes ready for occupation or when a completion certificate is issued.

 These statistics are based on administrative data sources.
-Information about the data sources, and the earliest time periods for which data are available from each of the four UK countries is available as follows.
+Information about the data sources, and the earliest time periods that data are available from each of the four UK countries, is available as follows.

 Data sources by country

-- England: local authority new build form returns; National House Building Council (NHBC) data; approved inspector data returns
+- England - Housing supply: indicators of new supply statistics: local authority new build form returns; National House Building Council (NHBC) data; approved inspector data returns

-- Wales: local authority building inspectors; NHBC data
+- Wales - New house building statistics: local authority building inspectors; NHBC data

-- Scotland: local authority new build form returns; Scottish Government Affordable Housing Supply Programme
+- Scotland - Housing statistics quarterly update: new housebuilding and affordable housing supply: local authority new build form returns; Scottish Government Affordable Housing Supply Programme

 Earliest time periods available (starts and completions, and by sector, unless stated)